 Sir Flinders Petrie was already aware of the undying value of the Religion of the Disk when he wrote in his History of Egypt, at the dawn of the present century: "If this were a new religion invented to satisfy our modern scientific conceptions, we could not find a flaw in the correctness of his (i.e., Akhnaton's) view of the energy of the solar system. . . ."
 "He (Akhnaton) had certainly bounded forward in his views and symbolism to a position which we cannot logically improve upon at the present day.
-Not a rag of superstition or falsity can be found clinging to this new worship, evolved out of the old Aton of Heliopolis, the sole Lord of the Universe."1 Petrie puts special stress upon the scientific accuracy of the Teaching and upon its rational value.
-We add that the truly universal love it implies is equalled only in the religions originated in or borrowed from India.
-So much so that--putting together the kindred seers of the East, sons of one same civilisation, and taking them as a whole--the great idea of the unity of all life and brotherhood of all creatures seems to have had two parallel exponents in antiquity, and the world two everlasting teachers: India and Akhnaton.
-D D D There is still more to say.
-Since the discovery of Eastern thought by the Europeans, in the eighteenth century--that second Renaissance, less dazzling, but no less if not more important than the sixteenth century one--the world has been increasingly craving for something in which the East and West could meet and feel themselves one in spite of all their differences.
-We are living now in a period of transition between an old and a new spiritual order, bearing to the world of yesterday a relation somewhat similar to that of the Hellenistic period to classical antiquity; an epoch in which, for the second time, the East and the West--India and Greece, to take the two countries that have had the greatest influence 1 Sir Flinders Petrie: History of Egypt (Edit.
-1899), Vol. II, p.
-214.
+Not a rag of superstition or falsity can be found clinging to this new worship, evolved out of the old Aton of Heliopolis, the sole Lord of the Universe."

+Petrie puts special stress upon the scientific accuracy of the Teaching and upon its rational value.
+We add that the truly universal love it implies is equaled only in the religions originated in or borrowed from India.
+So much so that-putting together the kindred seers of the East, sons of one same civilization, and taking them as a whole-the great idea of the unity of all life and brotherhood of all creatures seems to have had two parallel exponents in antiquity, and the world two everlasting teachers: India and Akhnaton.

+There is still more to say.
+Since the discovery of Eastern thought by the Europeans, in the eighteenth century-that second Renaissance, less dazzling, but no less if not more important than the sixteenth century one-the world has been increasingly craving for something in which the East and West could meet and feel themselves one in spite of all their differences.

+We are living now in a period of transition between an old and a new spiritual order, bearing to the world of yesterday a relation somewhat similar to that of the Hellenistic period to classical antiquity; an epoch in which, for the second time, the East and the West-India and Greece, to take the two countries that have had the greatest influence upon the culture of man as a symbol of the two halves of mankind-have come in contact with each other, and are trying to know and understand each other and to create together, if they can (this time on a world-wide scale), a work of truth and beauty unparalleled in the history of their separate achievements.